William H. Pitsenbarger: Vietnam War

 Pitsenbarger was later sent on Temporary Duty (TDY) to Vietnam.
 Upon completing his first TDY assignment, he volunteered to return and received orders in 1965 to report to Detachment 6, 38th Air Rescue and Recovery Squadron at Bien Hoa Air Base near Saigon.
 His unit was composed of five aircrews that flew three Kaman HH-43F Huskie helicopters.
 His commander, Major Maurice Kessler, called him "One of a special breed.
 Alert and always ready to go on any mission."

 Pitsenbarger completed more than 250 missions, including one in which he hung from an HH-43's cable to rescue a wounded South Vietnamese soldier from a burning minefield.
 This action earned him the Airman's Medal and the Republic of Vietnam's Medal of Military Merit and Gallantry Cross with Bronze Palm.

 On April 11, 1966, the Joint Rescue Center dispatched two Huskies from Detachment 6 to extract a half-dozen or more Army casualties pinned down in a battle near Cam My, 35 mi east of Saigon.
 Upon reaching the site of the ambush, he was lowered through the trees to the ground where he attended to the wounded before having them lifted to the helicopter by cable.
 After six wounded men had been flown to an aid station, the two U.S. Air Force helicopters returned for their second load.

 As one of the helicopters lowered its litter basket to Pitsenbarger, who had remained on the ground with the 20 infantrymen still alive, it was hit by a burst of enemy small-arms fire.
 When its engine began to lose power, the pilot realized he had to get the helicopter away from the area as soon as possible.
 Instead of climbing into the litter basket so he could leave with the helicopter, Pitsenbarger elected to remain with the Army troops under enemy attack and he gave a "wave-off" to the helicopter which flew away to safety.
 With heavy mortar and small-arms fire, the helicopters could not return to rescue Pitsenbarger.

 For the next hour and a half, Pitsenbarger tended to the wounded soldiers, hacking splints out of snarled vines and building improvised stretchers out of saplings.
 When the others began running low on ammunition, he gathered ammunition from the dead and distributed it to those still alive.
 Then, he joined the others with a rifle to hold off the Viet Cong.
 Pitsenbarger was killed by Viet Cong snipers later that night.
 When his body was recovered the next day, one hand still held a rifle and the other clutched a medical kit.
-Although Pitsenbarger did not escape alive, 60 other men did.
+Although Pitsenbarger did not escape alive, the other 60 men did.

 He is buried in Miami Memorial Park Cemetery Covington, Ohio.